uiocompcat/tmcinvdes/README.md

 ## Code

-**The code used to train the JT-VAE models and generate ligands can be found at: [JT-VAE-tmcinvdes](https://github.com/Strandgaard96/JT-VAE-tmcinvdes).**
+**The code used to train the JT-VAE models and generate ligands are found at: [JT-VAE-tmcinvdes](https://github.com/Strandgaard96/JT-VAE-tmcinvdes).**

 Follow the environment [setup instructions](/environment/README.md) to install all the dependencies of the code in this repository.
 The code relies on a local download of the [tmQMg-L](https://github.com/hkneiding/tmQMg-L.git) repository and must therefore be cloned into a local folder.